 You could become a pitch person for your own product or service.

 You see CEOs on television all the time as their own company spokesperson.
-Small business owners can be front and centre in their own local advertising.
+Small business owners can be front and center in their own local advertising.

 I'm not necessarily advocating this, by the way, I'm just pointing out that it's an option.
 But if you have zero performing talent, zero charisma, and no one has ever mentioned that you're photogenic, you may want to stay out of the limelight.
 Another way to convey status is with a high price in our capitalist society.

 A few years ago, Maybelline Cosmetics made the observation that the majority of women who purchase their products do not look like high fashion supermodels.
-So they decided to use average looking women in their ads, figuring that their customer could better relate to someone similar to themselves.
+So they decided to use average-looking women in their ads, figuring that their customers could better relate to someone similar to themselves.
 Well, sales plummeted.
 Why, after all, would someone want to associate with a product that kept them on the same level?
 They're already on.
 People want to rise in status, not stay level.

 When Maybellene went back to the glamorous models in their ads, sales rebounded.

 Power wants number four.
 People want what others want.
 The reason people want what other people want is because the value you and I place on things is largely influenced by the value other people place on those things.
 The best example of this occurs every day, and in the stock market, you see the stock of X company rising, rising, rising, and hey, you want to buy too, so as to get in on the good thing.